SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

     url: https://cs.uwaterloo.ca/

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
-I’m a Machine Learning Scientist at Tenyks.
-I am broadly interested in representation learning and multimodal generative modeling.
+I'm a PhD Student in the Waterloo Intelligent Systems Lab (WISELab) at the University of Waterloo.
+I am broadly interested in generalization in computer vision and its applications to autonomous systems.

 # Interests to show in About widget
 interests: